exoplatform/exo-documentation/docs/Configuration.rst

 -  Must end with a lowercase letter or number.

 .. note:: Some components that leverage GateIn depend on usernames being all
           lowercase.
-Therefore, you are strongly recommended to use a lowercase username only.
+Therefore, we require to use a **lowercase username only**.

 If you want to validate that username format is email-like, you could use the following configuration: